Current Positions

 Working Papers

-(2023).
+(2024).
 Revolutionary Transition: Inheritance Change and Fertility Decline.
 CEPR Discussion Paper 18607.
+Updated version: December 2024.
+Revision resubmitted to the Journal of Political Economy.

 Journal Articles